Audits env var hygiene, config validation, .env management, and 12-factor compliance.

 Docker / DevOps

-Audits Dockerfiles, CI/CD pipelines, and infrastructure config for security and efficiency.
+Audits Dockerfiles, CI/CD (automated build and deploy pipelines) pipelines, and infrastructure config for security and efficiency.

 Cloud Infrastructure

-Reviews IAM policies, network exposure, storage security, and resilience for AWS/GCP/Azure.
+Reviews IAM (cloud identity and access management) policies, network exposure, storage security, and resilience for AWS/GCP/Azure.

 Observability & Monitoring